Meet the Board of Directors and Staff

 Challis, ID

-Sheri Hughes is a past Board President and currently works as the Forest Service permit and lotteries coordinator/specialist for Recreation One Stop, known to most as recreation.gov.
-Sheri works virtually from her Central Idaho home in Challis, where she has deep 4th generation family roots.
+Sheri Hughes is a past Board President and is passionate about her home community in Challis, where she has deep 4th generation family roots.
 Sheri worked on the Middle Fork of the Salmon River for the Forest Service from 1980 until 2007 and had acting river manager duties on the Main Salmon for 7 years.
 As a result of her years working in and around Idaho’s guiding community and being an extreme extrovert, she has an extensive friend network of current and retired guides throughout the country.
 She is married to retired 25-year river guide, Melvin Hughes.
 Her great uncle guided Ernest Hemingway on game hunts in the Pahsimeroi, and her mother worked for several years as a guide at Twin Peaks Ranch.
 Even without this family connection, her passion for the welfare of Idaho’s guides is a priority as they make up a large portion of people she considers extended family.

 Jane Evans, Advisor